jyocus/Smug-Sheep/README.md

 * [Justin Yocus](https://github.com/jyocus)

 ## How to Use
 After you have joined the flock, take a moment to reflect on your day.
-Once you've identified a positive moment, write it down into the supplied text field.
+Once you've herded a positive moment, write it down into the supplied text field.
+Scared to open up?
 Don't worry!
 Everything you post will be posted anonymously so feel free to dive into those emotions.
 Your small moment of kindness might just be what helps somebody else make it through the day!

 ## Demo Links
 [Smug Sheep on Heroku](https://still-sands-13571.herokuapp.com/)